Umut Bulut: Galatasaray

 On 26 June 2012, Bulut joined Galatasaray on loan until the end of the season.
 He scored two goals on his debut for the club against their rivals Fenerbahçe during the 2012 Turkish Super Cup.
 Galatasaray won the game 3–2, with Bulut being named Man of the Match.

 On 20 August 2012, Bulut made his first appearance in the 2012–13 Süper Lig season against Kasımpaşa as he was included in the starting eleven, and he scored a brace for Galatasaray as the game finished 2–1.
 Bulut got the equaliser in the following match against Beşiktaş as the game finished 3–3.
 On 2 September 2012, he again scored the opening goal of the match, in Galatasaray's 3–2 win against Bursaspor, the one thousandth league win in the club's history.
 Bulut's next goal came on 15 September 2012, scoring in the 90th minute as Galatasary won 4–0 against Antalyaspor.
 His five league goals in the first four weeks of the season surpassed the record set by Saša Ilić.
 On 19 October, Bulut scored an crucial goal for Galatasaray against Gençlerbirliği, helping his side come from 1–3 down to tie the game 3–3.
 After disappointing performances in both the Süper Lig and Champions League during the month of October, Bulut returned with another excellent match as he scored the opener against Kayserispor in a 3–0 win.
 The following week he scored his tenth goal of the season, again getting the opener in a 3–1 victory against İstanbul B.B. after converting from teammate Burak Yılmaz's assist.

-Following his successful loan spell, Galatasaray officially signed Bulut from Toulouse on a 3+1 year deal for €2.7 million.
+Following his successful loan spell, Galatasaray officially signed Bulut from Toulouse on a three-and-a-half year deal for €2.7 million.

+Kayserispor

+On 25 August 2016, Bulut joined Kayserispor on a two-year contract.
+Galatasaray covered €600,000 of his €1.5 million salary.

+Yeni Malatyaspor

+On 19 December 2019, Bulut joined Yeni Malatyaspor, signing a one-and-a-half year contract.

 Eyüpspor

-On June 18, 2021, Bulut signed a 1+1 year contract with Eyüpspor.
+On June 18, 2021, Bulut signed a one-and-a-half year contract with Eyüpspor.

+Sarıyer

+On 14 August 2023, Bulut joined Turkish Third Division side Sarıyer.